Population from Census 2015 - 68,556

 • may contain any other matters the City considers necessary.

-The new ASP will provide detailed information specifically relating to future land use in the area to the west and north of the Grande Prairie airport.
+The new ASP will provide detailed information specifically relating to future land use in the northeastern area of the City.
 This will help to strategically guide future growth in this area.
 The community engagement process will involve input from landowners, residents and other stakeholders at key milestones throughout the duration of the project.

 The approval of the ASP will not affect current land use activities, and does not affect your taxes.
 It only addresses future development over the long term.